 Preventing Dry Rot

 The best way to prevent dry rot is to take care of your tires, drive your car on a regular basis, and keep the tires properly inflated.
 When you do need to store your vehicle, keep it in a garage, preferably in a climate-controlled area.
 Check the air pressure at least once per month.
-Storing your car with boards under the tires is another good way to prevent dry rot.
+Storing your car with boards under the tires is another good way to prevent dry rot which can result in dry-rot blowouts.

 Dealing with Dry Rot

 In the very early stages, dry rot can sometimes be treated with water-based restoratives.
 However, it can be very dangerous to drive your car with even one dry rot tire.
-If you notice the symptoms of rot, including cracks or brittle and dry surfaces, you should immediately contact a qualified repair service to have them replaced.
+If you notice the symptoms of rot, including cracks or brittle and dry surfaces, you should immediately contact a qualified repair service to have your tires replaced before it results in a dry rot tire blowout.

 Fred Beans Tire Service